irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 > We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, --That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.

 They wrote this and would not abolish slavery for another 89 years.[^abolition] The country they founded is now itself one of the greatest forces of oppression in the world, at the same time as it is a force of freedom.
 Being a hypocrite is inevitable.
+Liberals were once revolutionary but they are now hypocrites, because they cling onto their ideas in the face of their failure.
 When others are wrong, set them straight.
 When you are wrong, try to understand how you are wrong, and try to change.
 When power is wrong, dismantle it and build it back better.

 # Not everyone has to care